Terrorism in Australia: Victorian Trades Hall bombing plot

 In 2016, Phillip Galea, a Victorian man associated with the far-right group Reclaim Australia, was arrested for planning bombings of various "leftist" organisations in Melbourne, including Trades Hall in Carlton, the Melbourne Anarchist Club in Northcote and the Resistance Centre in the Melbourne CBD.
-He was arrested in August 2016, after police raids of his home in November 2015 found cattle prods, mercury, information relating to home-made bombs and a document drafted by Galea called the "Terrorist's Cookbook", intended to be a how-to-guide for far-right terrorists.
+He was arrested in August 2016, after police raids of his home in November 2015 found cattle prods, mercury, information relating to home-made bombs and a document drafted by Galea called the "Terrorist's Cookbook", intended to be a how-to-guide for Right-wing terrorists.

 Galea was convicted of plotting terrorist attacks and creating a document likely to facilitate a terrorist act in December 2019 and given a 12-year jail sentence.
 The Court was told that his aim were to eliminate the leaders of the left in Melbourne, blaming them for the "Islamisation" of Australia.

 Federation Square attack plot

 On 27 November 2017 an Australian man of Somali parentage was arrested for plotting a mass shooting.
 Twenty-year-old Ali Khalif Shire Ali from Werribee, Victoria was charged the next day in Melbourne Magistrates' Court with: preparing to commit a terrorist attack, and gathering documents to facilitate a terrorist act.
 Police believed that Ali planned to "shoot and kill as many people as he could" in Federation Square, Melbourne on New Year's Eve.

 In May 2019 Ali pled guilty to preparing a terrorist attack.
-On 21 May 2020 he was sentenced to ten years jail, with a seven and a half years non-parole period.
+On 21 May 2020 he was sentenced to ten years' jail, with a seven-and-a-half-year non-parole period.
 In December 2020 his sentence was increased to sixteen years, with a non-parole period of twelve years.
 Ali's brother was 30-year-old Hassan Khalif Shire Ali, who committed a stabbing attack in Melbourne in November 2018.
 Hassan killed one person, and was then shot and killed by police.

+Peter Dutton assassination plot

+In August 2024 a 16-year-old was arrested by Australian Federal and Queensland Police for plotting to assassinate of leader of the opposition Peter Dutton with a drone and homemade explosives at his private residence, north of Brisbane.
+The attack was allegedly planned over two months, from 21 May to 15 July 2024, in which the 16-year-old researched different bomb-making instructions, purchased explosives ingredients, tested thermal chemical reactions, and tested multiple homemade explosives.